seng637-Winter/seng637-a4-CA-Proc/seng637-a4-team_5.md

 One advantage of mutation testing is its ability to identify redundant or ineffective test cases, leading to more efficient testing strategies.
 Additionally, it promotes a deeper understanding of the codebase and encourages developers to write more resilient tests.

 A disadvantage of mutation testing is that it can be computationally intensive and time-consuming, especially for large codebases, which may deter its widespread adoption.
+It also brings the problem of equivalent mutants, which are difficult to detect automatically, and require time and effort by the tester to identify and ignore.

 # Explain your SELENUIM test case design process